Home

 Do we need them?

-The FireWire port is an AppleŽ original creation and is denoted by the Standard IEEE-1394 which preceded the USB port.
+The FireWire port is an Apple® original creation and is denoted by the Standard IEEE-1394 which preceded the USB port.
 Both ports (standards) were designed with the same goals.

-Its original intention was for usage with devices requiring large data transfer/movement.
+Its original intention was for usage with devices requiring large data transfer.
 Some of these devices were DVD players, digital audio equipment, etc.

 • Both USB and IEEE-1394 use Serial Bus Standards and twisted-pair cabling to transfer data.

-• Its technology makes it better suited for use in high-end applications such as digital video where it is important to move data extremely fast.
+• FireWire technology is better suited for use in high-end applications such as digital video where it is important to move data extremely fast.

 • 127 devices per bus can be handled by USB while only 63 devices can be handled by IEEE-1394.